instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/model/README.md

     - `learning_rate`: Initial learning rate.
     - `num_epochs`: Number of training epochs.
     - `batch_size`: Batch size for training and validation.
-    - `mode`: Select training, evaluation or stats mode.
+    - `mode`: Select stats, train, eval, sliding_inference or chip_inference mode.

 See `configs/config.yaml` for more.

 2. **Dataset Preparation:** Prepare your geospatial data using the InstaGeo Chip Creator or similar and place it in the specified `root_dir`.
 Ensure that the csv file for each dataset has `Input` and `Label` columns corresponding to the path of the image and label relative to the `root_dir`.
 Additionally, ensure the data is compatible with `InstaGeoDataset`